lamhq/tech-notes/pages/backend/python/pkg-mgm/virtual-env.md

 source .venv/bin/activate
 ```

 Now, anytime you run pip install, it will install packages under `.venv`.
-And when you run Python programs, that’s where your Python interpreter and modules will be found.
+And when you run Python programs, that's where your Python interpreter and modules will be found.

 ## Deactivate